-- LCs spend 1-3 hours per day working with their student, which may vary based on student needs. - Students average six hours of work each school day. - As per Florida state statute (http://www.leg.state.fl.us/statutes/index.cfm?mode=View%20Statutes&SubMenu=1&App_mode=Display_Statute&Search_String=1003.4156&URL=1000-1099/1003/Sections/1003.4156.html) all middle school students must meet the FLDOE progression requirements to be promoted to the next grade level. - A student's level of independence will inform how much time students need to spend with their Learning Coach each day (some will spend more than three hours; it depends on the student). - LCs help them become a more independent learner and develop time-management skills - Keep learners motivated and on track, helping them redirect when they become distracted - Students who are not showing adequate academic progress/engagement will be placed on academic warning via an 'Academic Engagement Contract'.
-Once placed on an Academic Engagement Contract, student's academic progress will be monitored, and LC's will receive progress emails until sufficient progress has been made per the terms of the contract. - Students will spend roughly 50% of their time completing asynchronous work (coursework completed outside of live class sessions) ---such as projects, textbook reading, workbook assignments, and physical education-and 50% doing online work-such as class connect sessions and lessons in the online school.
-This time but may vary based on student needs.
+- LCs spend 1-3 hours per day working with their students, which may vary based on student needs. - Students average six hours of work each school day. - As per Florida state statute all middle school students must meet the FLDOE progression requirements to be promoted to the next grade level. - A student's level of independence will inform you how much time students need to spend with their Learning Coach each day (some will spend more than three hours; it depends on the student). - LCs help them become more independent learners and develop time-management skills - Keep learners motivated and on track, helping them redirect when they become distracted - Students who are not showing adequate academic progress/engagement will be placed on academic warning via an 'Academic Engagement Contract'.
+Once placed on an Academic Engagement Contract, students' academic progress will be monitored, and LC's will receive progress emails until sufficient progress has been made per the terms of the contract. - Students will spend roughly 50% of their time completing asynchronous work (coursework completed outside of live class sessions) ---such as projects, textbook reading, workbook assignments, and physical education-and 50% doing online work-such as class connect sessions and lessons in the online school.
+This time may vary based on student needs.